-A customs exam charge or fee is incurred if a shipment is pulled for a customs examination.
-The importer is liable for any customs fees, including exams charges on shipments that are brought into the U.S. under their name.
+A Customs Exam charge is the fee incurred if a shipment is pulled for a Customs examination.
+The importer is liable for any Customs fees, including exams charges on shipments that are brought into the country.

 While the exact procedures are unknown, we know that CBP inspects newer importers at a higher frequency than they do with shippers who have more seniority.

 The U.S. Customs selects shipments to examine with the help of their targeting system which applies a score to each shipment that comes in.
 If the score is above CBP’s standard, a further review of the shipment is conducted.

 The prices of Customs Exams depend on the type of inspection and can range from $80 to over $1,000.
 These fees are applied if U.S. Customs examines the shipment in its country of origin or in the United States.

 Custom Exam Charges depend on the severity of the exam.
 The lowest intensity exams are non-intrusive or X-Ray exams.
 However, some containers are moved into examination facilities and unloaded to be thoroughly looked over.
 In rare cases, product samples are taken to laboratories for content review.

 For LCL shipments, the charge can be as little as $25.
 A small shipment of 1-2 cubic meters (CBM) may cost as much as $100-200.
 Larger shipments may cost more, but it all depends on the cost of the full container, as they are generally pro-rated.

 What types of Customs Exams are there?

 There are three types of Customs Exams:

 1. X-Ray Exam: This is the least intensive type of exam and is also known as non-intrusive inspection.